-As described above, five of the Corporation's objectives for 2016, were met during 2016 or on course for being met in the first quarter of 2017 and a sixth had advanced well.
-The Corporation successfully completed an updated Preliminary Feasibility Study ("PFS") for the KSM Project, presented a Preliminary Economic Assessment ("PEA") for the KSM Project (which took a different approach to developing the KSM Project by incorporating the Deep Kerr Zone and the Iron Cap Lower Zone into a conceptual project design), obtained permits to build an exploration adit into the Deep Kerr deposit and acquired SnipGold Corp. in a transaction that was accretive to Seabridge's ounces per share.
-In addition, work commenced and was in progress for the preparation of an updated resource estimate at Deep Kerr (to demonstrate increased gold ownership per share) and work was progressing well in relation to reaching further agreements to strengthen social license with Treaty and First Nations and local communities in the area of the KSM Project.
-These successes and the scale of cash bonuses were factors that the Compensation Committee considered prior to their approval of RSU compensation in December 2016.
-The Board decided to award RSUs to non-director executive officer's in an amount equal to approximately 35% of their annual salary, except that the executive officer principally responsible for overseeing the preparation of the PFS and the PEA was awarded RSUs equal to 100% of his salary.
-In awarding the RSU compensation, the Corporation imposed a milestone based vesting in two equal tranches.
-The first 50% of the RSUs vested on completion of the updated Deep Kerr resource estimate and the other 50% vest upon the Corporation agreeing on the principal terms for an agreement to further strengthen its social license.
+As described above, six of the Corporation's seven objectives for 2017 were met during 2017 or on course for being met in the first quarter of 2018.
+The Corporation successfully completed a drill program on the down dip extension of the Iron Cap deposit and followed up on the new higher-grade discovery made last year above Iron Cap to determine its potential size and orientation.
+At the Iskut Project, the Company completed a drill program that focussed on the high grade potential at the Quartz Rise target and, in cooperation with the Tahltan and B.C. regulators, began implementation of the Johnny Mountain Mine reclamation and closure plan.
+In addition, work commenced and was in progress for the preparation of an updated resource estimate at Iron Cap (to demonstrate increased gold ownership per share) and work in relation to reaching further agreements to strengthen social license with Treaty and First Nations and local communities in the area of the KSM Project had progressed very well.
+These successes and the scale of cash bonuses were factors that the Compensation Committee considered prior to their approval of RSU compensation in December 2017.
+The Board decided to award RSUs to non-director executive officer's in an amount equal to approximately 25% of their annual salary, with RSUs vesting on completion of the updated Iron Cap resource estimate.